KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This is specified in ITU BT.2100: https://www.itu.int/rec/R-REC-BT.2100/en

-After the OOTF is applied the OETF shall be applied, this will yield a non linear output-signal in the range [0.0 - 1.0] that shall be stored in the display buffer.
+The OETF shall be applied after the BRDF calculations, this will yield a non linear output-signal in the range [0.0 - 1.0] that shall be stored in the display buffer.
 This shall be done according to the parameter `Reference PQ OETF`of ITU BT.2100

 Where the resulting non-linear signal (R,G,B) in the range [0:1] = E